 Higgs boson can be an important portal to new physics beyond the Standard Model.
 Such new physics could manifest itself through Higgs boson exotic decays if some of the degrees of freedom are light.
 The Higgs boson BSM decays have a rich variety of possibilities.
-Two-body Higgs boson decays into BSM particles $H \to X_1 X_2$ , where the BSM particles $X_i$ are allowed to subsequently decay further, are considered here.
-These decay modes are classified into four cases, schematically shown in Fig. 31.
-These processes are well-motivated by BSM models such as singlet extensions of the SM, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM, and so on [111-113].
+Twobody Higgs boson decays into BSM particles $H \to X_1 X_2$, where the BSM particles X_i are allowed to subsequently decay further, are considered here.
+These decay modes are classified into four cases, schematically shown in Fig. 30.
+These processes are well-motivated by BSM models such as singlet extensions of the SM, two-Higgs-doubletmodels, SUSY models, Higgs portals, gauge extensions of the SM, and so on [118-120].
+In this study, only prompt decays of the BSM particles are considered.
+For Higgs decays into long-lived particles, novel search strategies can be developed in future studies utilizing the advancement in detector development [121].

-Fig. 31.
+Fig. 30.
 The topologies of the SM-like Higgs boson exotic decays.

 For CEPC running at the center of mass energy 240 GeV, the most important Higgs boson production mechanism is $e^+e^- \rightarrow ZH$ production.
-The Z boson with visible decays enables Higgs boson tagging using the "recoil mass"
+The Z boson with visible decays enables Higgs boson tagging using the "recoil mass" technique as described in Section 4.
+A cut around the peak of the recoil mass spectrum would remove the majority of the SM background.
+Further selection and tagging on the Higgs boson decay product can hence archive high signal efficiency, and the major background would be from the Higgs boson SM decays.
+The details of these analysis can be found in Ref.
+[120].